 Getting regular exercise before hip replacement surgery will make recovery easier.

 Exercise may seem intimidating to someone coping with pain in the hip joint, so a common reaction is to avoid movement as much as possible.
 But gentle yet regular exercise keeps the whole body strong, and that’s especially important for the muscles supporting the hips.
-Being in better shape going into surgery will also make your recovery go more smoothly.
+Being in better shape going into hip replacement surgery will also make your recovery go more smoothly.

-“I usually rank them from least impact to highest: Swimming, cycling, elliptical (machine), walking, running,” he said.
-“However, any activity that provides good aerobic work but is well tolerated by the patient is excellent.”
+“The best option for exercise, despite a painful hip, are low-impact aerobic exercises,” said Dr. Steve Engstrom, an orthopedic surgeon with Vanderbilt Orthopaedics.
+“I usually rank them from lowest impact to highest: swimming, cycling, elliptical (machine), walking, running.
+However, any activity that provides good aerobic work but is well tolerated by the patient is excellent.”

 Low-impact exercise

 Low-impact exercise can help improve your fitness with less stress on the hip joint.
 As Engstrom suggested, try swimming, water aerobics, walking or riding a stationary bicycle.
 It’s normal to feel a little discomfort in your hip joint.
 But stop any exercise that causes increasing pain.
 You can also ask your healthcare provider or physical therapist about ways to manage pain during exercise.
+Your provider may suggest specific moves that will be particularly helpful for your individual circumstances.

 Pool exercise